Vikms95/codespot/README.md

     https://dribbble.com/shots/16102470-Help-Center-Existing-Tickets-Exploration/attachments/7953319?mode=media

+- Implement error handling on API calls and async operations :early return on whatever function that will call a service and there is no parameters

 <!-- - Fix Post showing undefined if you logout while a Post is displayed
   :posts context is null when user is not logged in? -->